 We had a couple of, shall we say, disagreements, although in all honesty they were massive ‘barnies’!
 Looking back I believe these usually happened after I had done something that wasn’t ‘in line’ with the other’s thinking or I had been spending time with another friend, (who incidentally is more like a sister to me).
-There was much more going on that I don’t feel I can talk about here; stuff that had me thinking about my own integrity, or perhaps lack of integrity.
+There was much more going on that I don’t feel I can, or should, talk about here; stuff that had me thinking about my own integrity, or perhaps lack of integrity.
 Stuff that was causing me to ‘talk about’ other people; stuff that was making me very critical of others.
 Stuff that I knew just wasn’t me!
 But I felt trapped.

 Anyway, at the start of 2017 I had been having some counselling regarding another matter and during this time the situation with this friend had come out.
-I made a decision, something had to change.
-I had to change, things had to change.
+I made a decision, something had to change, I had to change, things had to change.

 By February my mind was made up following two things that happened, again not something I can share without revealing too much.
 I decided I wanted to cut myself from this friendship/relationship.
 Whatever it had become I no longer wanted it.
 It was a very painful time, for both of us.
 But during this time I knew it was the right decision for me and for my well-being.
 I had no regrets whatsoever.

 I had to take responsibility for my own shortcomings and weaknesses.
 I had been living a lie; everyone looked at our friendship and I think, put it up on a pedestal!
 Like some perfect example of what a friendship should be, nobody saw the cracks, just the pretty picture.
 I had been the one to allow this person to have so much sway in my life.
 I hadn’t set any boundaries.
-I always said ‘yes’, I always agreed, I never stood up for myself, I never said ‘that’s wrong!’.
+I always said ‘yes’, I almost always agreed, I never stood up for myself, I never said ‘that’s wrong!’.
 Basically, I allowed my life to be engulfed by another person.
 The only way I could describe how I was feeling was like this….
 I’d been kidnapped and I was suffering with ‘Stockholm Syndrome’.
 (Somebody else also said this to me.)